seng438-winter-2024/seng438-a1-maheen-raza/seng438-a1-team_number.md

 # Introduction

-An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab
+An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab:

+By participating in lab 1 for SENG 438 - Introduction to Testing and Defect Tracking - our group dove head first into what it's like to test software for bugs, especially without any special guidance.
+From other classes, most of us had the experience of writing coded unit tests themselves to test specific functionalites within code.
+By conuducting these tests, we've learned different methods to track bugs, and observe if they have been resolved.

+Prior to this lab, the majority of us had no idea what 'exploratory' testing was.
+Before approaching the software, we were confused, wondering if we were doing it correctly.
+Realizing that the main idea of 'exploratory' testing is to create and execute tests as we go, we got more comfortable doing so.

 # High-level description of the exploratory testing plan